 VicRoads is responsible for roadsides along freeways and major roads between townships.
 Council manages all other local roadsides in the shire.

-To find out if a road is managed by VicRoads or Council, visit Repairs and Maintenance or visit the VicRoads website.
+To find out if a road is managed by VicRoads or Council, you can view the below:

-To report any issues or hazards on roadsides, contact Council on (03) 5422 0333, or contact VicRoads.
+If you become aware of any issues or hazards on roadsides, you can report an issue online, call Council on (03) 5422 0333, or contact VicRoads.